Generalized Feynman-Kac Formula under volatility uncertainty: Introduction

 These findings are also relevant for financial applications, in particular for the pricing of contingent claims in fixed income markets or in insurance modeling under volatility uncertainty, a topic which has been investigated in \cite{hoelzermann_2019}, \cite{hoelzermann_2020} and \cite{hoelzermann_quian_2020} in the $G$-setting and in \cite{bo_2020} by considering nonlinear affine processes under model uncertainty which were introduced in \cite{fns_2019}.

 In order to perform the analysis illustrated above, we have to use both stochastic calculus in the $G$-setting and the theory of nonlinear PDEs.
-In particular, one of the main technical difficulties is to prove the existence of a $C^{1,2}$ solution to the regularized PDEs by following \cite{krylov}.
-For the reader's convenience, we recall some results of \cite{krylov} in Section \ref{sec:krylov} on regularity of solutions of nonlinear PDEs, whereas we devote Section \ref{sec:Gsetting} to an introduction to the $G$-setting and to the theory of stopping times in this framework, see \cite{denis_hu_peng_2010},\cite{hu_ji_peng_song_2014}, \cite{shige_script},\cite{soner_touzi_zhang_MRP}, \cite{liu}.
-Section \ref{sec:results} contains the main contributions of the paper about the version of the Feynmac-Kac formula in the $G$-setting.
-Here, a consistent effort is devoted to verify that the stopped process $M^{\epsilon}$ is well defined and a $G$-martingale for any $\epsilon>0$, and to show that \eqref{eq:introduction} is equal to the limit of the solutions of the regularized PDEs when $\epsilon$ goes to zero.
-In Section \ref{sec:boundedDomain} we provide an alternative result, which only holds when the (stopped) process $X$ is bounded and bounded away from zero.
-However, this approach requires milder assumptions on the coefficients of the PDE.
-Finally, in Section \ref{sec:numerical} we simulate the trajectories of a process in the $G$-setting following the approach of \cite{NumericalSimulationG-Expectation} and solve the PDE associated to a small regularizing parameter.
-By using Theorem \ref{theorem:Convergence} we are able to numerically approximate the $G$-conditional expectation in \eqref{eq:introduction} in a computationally efficient way without resolving to Monte Carlo methods.
-This is also a further contribution since it is well known that the strong law of large numbers in the $G$-setting differs from the one in the classical framework, see Theorem 3.1, Chapter II in \cite{shige_script}, and this may cause some issues in the application of Monte-Carlo algorithms, see for example \cite{Teran_2018}.
+In particular, one of the main technical difficulties is to prove the existence of a solution to the regularized PDEs which is also $C^{1,2}$ on a bounded domain depending on the regularizing parameter, by following \cite{krylov}.
+For the reader's convenience, we recall some results of \cite{krylov} in Section \ref{sec:krylov} on regularity of solutions of nonlinear PDEs, whereas we devote Section \ref{sec:Gsetting} to an introduction to the $G$-setting and to the theory of stopping times in this framework, see \cite{denis_hu_peng_2010}, \cite{hu_ji_peng_song_2014}, \cite{peng_nonlinearExpectation_book}, \cite{soner_touzi_zhang_MRP}, \cite{liu}.
+Section \ref{sec:results} contains the main contributions of the paper about a Feynmac-Kac formula in the $G$-setting, see Theorems \ref{theorem:StabilityBounded} and \ref{thm:secondresultforunboundedpayoff}.
+Here, a consistent effort is devoted to verify that the stopped process $M^{\epsilon}$ is well defined and a $G$-martingale for any $\epsilon \in (0,1)$, and to show that \eqref{eq:introduction} is equal to the limit of solutions of the regularized PDEs when $\epsilon$ goes to zero.
+It is also crucial to obtain a stability result in order to prove that such a limit is itself a solution of the limit PDE. \\ {In Section \ref{sec:numerical} we solve numerically the PDE and plot the approximated value of the $G$-expectation in \eqref{eq:representationforphibounded}, for some choices of the payoff functions and of the coefficients of the $G$-SDE identifying the underlying.} This is also a further contribution since it is well known that the strong law of large numbers in the $G$-setting differs from the one in the classical framework, see Theorem 2.4.1 in \cite{peng_nonlinearExpectation_book}, and this may cause some issues in the application of Monte-Carlo algorithms to approximate $G$-expectations, see for example \cite{Teran_2018}.